plpetkov-tech/plpetkov-tech/README.md

 ### Hi there 👋

 ## I'm Plamen Petkov, a full-stack developer.
+I'm a technology enthusiast, always ready to dive into new technologies and eager to test the unknown, I spend my days working as a Software Developer and in my free time I try to specilialize into different range of technologies to have a good set of tools in my belt.
+I specialize in the Java Spring framework on the backend but open to use Quarkus and Javascript, Vue.js or Angular.JS on the frontend and Bootstrap or Tailwind CSS for styling.
+I'm also a Linux enthusiast, obsessed with productivity, such as Window Tiling Managers, Mechanic Keyboards leveraging VIM and Automation of mundane tasks with Bash, Deno, Cronjobs and other set of tools.
+I use the cloud actively and have a Virtual Private Server where I test and try my skills.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...